lukebarlow/marie-delbee-gatsby-netlify-cms/src/pages/projects/index.md

         title: Kim No 2
       - description: >-
           A nice bit of text for each piece will help a lot with testing.
 A nice bit of text for each piece will help a lot with testing.
-A nice bit of text for each piece will help a lot with testing.
-A nice bit of text for each piece will help a lot with testing.
-        media: /img/cactus.mp4
-        title: Cactus Man
-      - description: >-
-          A nice bit of text for each piece will help a lot with testing.
-A nice bit of text for each piece will help a lot with testing.